harshms18/harshms18/README.md

 - Heyo, My name is Harsh and I am a Combined Major in Science at University of British Columbia.
-- 👀 I’m interested in Artificial Intelligence, mainly to spend a lot of extra time automating processes that I could just compelete manually.
+- 👀 I’m interested in Artificial Intelligence and Database Management/Data Manipulation, mainly to spend a lot of extra time automating processes that I could just compelete manually.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science, Physics, and Earth Science
+- Most of work is not public to avoid plagarism flags from the university.
+Please email a request to view projects.
 - 📫 Email: harshmsingh1508@gmail.com

 <!---